 Women who are in their 30s and have a child who is around 10 are gradually getting used to the fact that sexuality is a part of life and it is okay, but they are looking more at gender equality – their rights, their identities, their careers.
 “The children are grown up and I am talented, so I must take up some kind of work – maybe part-time, but I want to work.”
 For them the issue is of gender identity, which to them is sexual identity.

-– Salony Priya, counselling psychologist
+– Salony Priya, counseling psychologist.

 I had one case of a man in his late 40s and with a lot of sexual urges.
-He got married when he was only 19 and the wife was not even 16.
-He is a man who likes to dress up, very well known in social circles, likes to do a lot of social services, and he feels that his wife must be with him in all these areas.
+He got married when he was only 19 and his wife was not even 16.
+He is a man who likes to dress up, is very well known in social circles, likes to do a lot of social services, and he feels that his wife must be with him in all these areas.
 She is not.

 The wife is very discontented with the husband.
 She finds him insensitive: “I don’t matter to him, what he wants is a showpiece.”
 And the man says, “When it comes to sexual intimacy, my wife is a dead dog.
 She suspects me of having other relationships because she may be feeling guilty that she is not fulfilling my needs.
 I am constantly telling her these are my needs and that we are husband and wife.
 She doesn’t respond.”

 Related Reading: No sex, please, we’re married